Health Tips

 3. Reduced inflammation: GLP-1s reduce inflammation throughout the body, including the liver.

-4. Direct effects: GLP-1 receptors exist in the liver.
-The medication may have direct protective effects on liver cells.
+4. Possible direct effects: GLP-1 receptors exist in the liver.
+Researchers are still studying whether these medications have direct effects on liver cells beyond weight loss.

 5. Improved cholesterol: GLP-1s improve lipid profiles, which reduces fat accumulation in the liver.